 Important: All PIC18 instructions may take an optional label argument preceding the instruction mnemonic for use in symbolic addressing.
-If a label is used, the instruction format then becomes: {label} instruction argument(s)
+If a label is used, the instruction format then becomes:

+{label} instruction argument(s)

-ADDULNK Add Literal to FSR2 a Add Literal to FSR2 and Return
+ADDULNK Add Literal to FSR2 and Add Literal to FSR2 and Return

-Syntax ADDULNK k ADDULNK k
+Syntax ADDULNK k

 Operands 0 ≤ k ≤ 63

-Operation $ (FSR2) + k \rightarrow FSR2 $ $ (TOS) \rightarrow PC $
+Operation (FSR2) + k → FSR2 (TOS) → PC

 Status Affected None None

 Encoding 1110 1000 11kk kkkk

-Description the PC with the TOS.
-T he instruction takes two may be thought of as a FSR2.
-A RETURN is ther of cycles to execute; a Notes as a special case of the ADD SR2. ○P is performed during
+Description with the TOS.
+The instruc ed to the contents of FSR2 ction takes two cycles to e ht of as a special case of t xecute; a NOP is perform ed during the second

-Words 1 1
+Words 1

 Cycles 2